 - Unwind from the day with a massage from our certified ranch masseuse.
 If you are interested in scheduling a session, please let us know when you book your stay.

 - Relax at your vacation rental property with a good book, a journal and a pair of binoculars.
 The properties also come equipped with board games.

 Fifth, Sixth and Seventh Days in the Centennial Valley

 - Experience the best fly fishing the region has to offer on a guided trip to our blue ribbon waters with Anderson Platt Outfitters in Dillon.
 The guides at Anderson Platt are eager to share the best fishing the region has to offer, and can also connect for you some fantastic private fishing waters to make that fishing experience even more memorable.
 If you are staying in the Centennial Valley at the Smith House, Anderson House or in the Brundage Cabins, plan on driving about an hour to meet your fly fishing guides.
-If you are staying at the Twin Bridges Fishing Cabin, plan on driving a half hour.

 - Explore the Centennial on horseback.
 We recommend booking with Centennial Outfitters, which offers guided horseback rides, hiking and pack trips in the area.

 - Rise early to spend the day at Yellowstone National Park (approximately 2 hours away).
 Encompassing over 2.2 million acres and host to endless activities, natural wonders, and attractions, there’s plenty to explore in this famed national treasure.

 - Travel to Bannack State Park (approximately 2½ hours away), an abandoned mining town with more than 60 buildings and the site of Montana's first major gold discovery in 1862, as well as Montana’s first territorial capital.
 On your way back to the ranch, stop by The Peat in Lima and have a Montana backroads restaurant experience.